StrikeforceRHO/CharacterSheets/README.md

 #Remember to include the .pdf extension, and you can
 #change the name of your file to something else
 #but please don't use spaces.
-#I don't not like file names with spaces.
+#I don't like file names with spaces.
 $ perl commit.pl old_man.pdf
 On branch master
 Your branch is up-to-date with 'origin/master'.